 make-cadir cert_authority && cd cert_authority

 Save and exit the file.
-If you are using vim editor, press Esc
+If you're using vim, press Esc

 , type :wq